-For many organizations, Office 365 is the ideal collaboration tool, providing a convenient platform for employees to share information and communicate daily.
+For many organizations, Microsoft 365 is the ideal collaboration tool, providing a convenient platform for employees to share information and communicate daily.
 Microsoft offers different tiered packages to suit a variety of customer requirements.
-Its Office 365 Enterprise E5 and Microsoft 365 E5 packages provide platforms for mid and larger sized enterprises, with lower tiered products offering fewer inclusive features and therefore less protection against ransomware, advanced persistent threats (APT) and data loss protection (DLP) risks.
+Its Microsoft 365 E5 package provides platforms for mid- and larger-sized enterprises, with the lower-tiered packages (e.g., E1 and E3) offering fewer inclusive features and therefore less protection against ransomware, advanced persistent threats (APT) and data loss protection (DLP) risks.

-In this document, we look at the common areas of concern we hear from customers using the Office 365 Enterprise E5 and Microsoft E5 platforms and look at how the Clearswift Secure Email Gateway (SEG) can be used to provide enhanced Adaptive Data Loss Prevention (A-DLP) protection and complement the Office 365 hygiene components.
+In this document, we look at the common areas of concern we hear from customers using the Microsoft E5 platform and look at how the Clearswift Secure Email Gateway (SEG) can be used to provide enhanced Adaptive Data Loss Prevention (A-DLP) protection and complement the M365 hygiene components.

 More Comprehensive and Easier to Configure Adaptive DLP and Compliance Controls

-The Office 365 Enterprise E5 and Microsoft 365 E5 tiers offer the Information Protection and Compliance feature as part of the subscription, whereas it is an additional cost option for the M3 tier.
+The Microsoft 365 E5 tier offers the Information Protection and Compliance feature as part of the subscription, whereas it is an additional cost option for the M3 tier.

-One of the key areas of feedback from our customers is that the DLP controls within Office 365 are less than comprehensive and can be hard to configure effectively (e.g. pre-configured GDPR policy controls only cover German, UK and USA PII data).
+One of the key areas of feedback from our customers is that the DLP controls within M365 are less than comprehensive and can be hard to configure effectively (e.g,. pre-configured GDPR policy controls only cover German, UK, and USA PII data).

-Key areas of concern with Office 365 DLP controls are:
+Key areas of concern with M365 DLP controls are:

 - DLP policies are time consuming to create and it is difficult to build sensible levels of granularity into the policy (e.g. block all reports from Child Protective Services from going to inappropriate people inside/outside the organization, but still allow those internal/ external recipients to receive the relevant information in a secure format)